ASHIK11ab/Flask-Series/README.md

     return redirect('/')
 ```
 &emsp;&emsp;&emsp;&emsp;i.
 Deleting a todo is almost similar to marking a todo as done.
 Instead of changing the status of the todo to completed we use <kbd>db.session.delete(todo)</kbd> method to delete a todo.<br>
 &emsp;&emsp;&emsp;&emsp;ii.
-After deleting a todo we redirect users back to the index route.
+After deleting a todo we redirect user back to the index route.

+### Retrieving all completed todos
 17. Since, completing and deleting a todo is done.
 Now when the user clicks in the <kbd>complete</kbd> link in the navigation bar we need to list all of the completed todos.
 ```python
   @app.route('/todos/completed')